asifurrouf/Espresso-Examples/README.md

 A reference project for all of those things you forgot how to do in [Espresso](https://code.google.com/p/android-test-kit/wiki/Espresso)!

 ## About
 This repository contains an example Android application and a number of helpful Espresso UI tests to act as a helpful reference.
+The Espresso Package [Reference](https://android-test-kit.googlecode.com/git/docs/javadocs/espresso/espresso-core-2.0-javadoc/reference/android/support/test/espresso/package-summary.html) can be found here.

 ## How to use